rameezk/blog-old/content/posts/2021-04-26--emacs-native-comp-on-wsl2-with-nix/index.md

 ![Banner](emacs-native-comp-on-wsl2-with-nix-banner.png)

+**Update:** As of 2021-04-25 GCC/Native-Comp has been [merged into master](https://lists.gnu.org/archive/html/emacs-devel/2021-04/msg01175.html).
+I'm sure package managers will be updated soon.

 ## What is Emacs Native-Comp?
 Emacs Native-Comp refers a to the `feature/native-comp` branch of Emacs.
 It adds support for compiling EmacsLisp to native code using `libgccjit`.
 This provides a notable performance improvement right out